 With world attention on both the environment and the economy, Environmental Defense Fund (EDF) is where policymakers and business leaders turn for win-win solutions.
 By focusing on strong science, uncommon partnerships and market-based approaches, we tackle urgent threats with practical solutions.
 We are one of the world’s largest environmental organizations, with more than two million members and a staff of approximately 630 scientists, economists, policy experts, and other professionals around the world.
 We operate in 22 geographies with unique projects running across four programs.
 You will be part of a vibrant workplace that welcomes diverse perspectives, talents and contributions, where innovation and results are a way of life.

-- Review and synthesize academic literature and analysis as well as policy proposals on carbon pricing program design - both carbon taxes and cap-and-trade
+- Review and synthesize academic literature and analysis as well as policy proposals on carbon pricing program design

 - Respond to “rapid-response” queries relating to U.S. climate policy and/or economics from press/media, government, external partners, and internal sources